-Rezone the city in accordance with the Future Land Use Plan, as shown in Figure 18 and described in Chapter 1.
+Rezone the city in accordance with the Future Land Use Plan, as shown in Figure 21 and described in Chapter 1.

 - a.
-Re-write the Zoning Ordinance to achieve the goals set forth in Richmond 300. - b.
-Prioritize rezoning parcels in Priority Growth Nodes (see Figure 19 for locations of the priority growth Nodes). - c.
+Re-write the Zoning Ordinance to achieve the goals set forth in Richmond 300. - Prioritize rezoning parcels in Primary Growth Nodes and Priority Neighborhoods (see Figure 221 for locations of Priority Neighborhoods and Figure 22 for the location of Primary Growth Nodes). - c.
 Evaluate zoning districts in historical areas that were developed prior to the advent of zoning regulations to ensure new construction similar in form to the historical context is allowed (see Goal 3). - d.
 Reduce the Special Use Permit (SUP) cost for small commercial uses to allow small businesses to open in small spaces (see Goal 11). - e.
-Rezone parcels in Nodes with design requirements that encourage walking, such as providing sidewalks, street trees, shade structures, pedestrian-level lighting, street furniture, and street-level windows and doors; prohibiting parking facing the street; and limiting driveway entrances.
-Descriptions of the Priority Growth Nodes are found starting on page 26 and descriptions of the other National/Regional Nodes and Neighborhood Nodes are on page C-1 (see Goal 4 and Goal 8). - f.
+Rezone parcels in Nodes and Priority Neighborhoods with design requirements that encourage walking, such as providing sidewalks, street trees, shade structures, pedestrian-level lighting, street furniture, and street-level windows and doors; prohibiting parking facing the street; and limiting driveway entrances.
+Descriptions of the Priority Growth Nodes are found starting on page 2624 and descriptions of the other National/Regional Nodes and Neighborhood Nodes are on page C-1 (see Goal 4 and Goal 8).
+Priority Neighborhoods descriptions start on page 52. - f.
 Rezone to allow more housing types throughout the city (see Goal 14).

-FIGURE 18 // Future Land Use Map See Chapter 1 for descriptions of the Future Land Use categories.
+FIGURE 21 // Future Land Use Map See Chapter 1 for descriptions of the Future Land Use categories.